Our Board

 Patricia Alner

-Patricia has a Bachelor of Informatics from Griffith University, a Graduate Diploma in Communication and a Master of Business (Communication studies) from QUT.
-She has also completed a Graduate Diploma in Professional Accounting from QUT and is a Graduate of the Australian Institute of Company Directors (GAICD) and a Certified Practising Accountant (CPA).
+She holds a Bachelor of Informatics from Griffith University, a Graduate Diploma in Communication, a Master of Business (Communication Studies), and a Graduate Diploma in Professional Accounting from QUT.

 Lynne Benzie